leerob/dart-react-todo/README.md

 - Static analysis to detect issues
 - Documentation generation

-The Dart SDK provides the necessary tooling to accomplish the tasks mentioned above, but lacks a consistent usage pattern across multiple projects.
+The Dart SDK provides the necessary tooling to accomplish the tasks mentioned above but lacks a consistent usage pattern across multiple projects.
 Using dart_dev, a single configuration file will get our project configured and ready to use a variety of command line arguments.

 For example: let's analyze and format our entire code base.